hotel occupancy rates

 Promotions that include any kind of hotel’s free services motivates guests to take advantage of the situation and book their stay at your property.

 This gives you an upper edge over your competitors while creating a strong customer relationship.
-It’s a win-win strategy.
+It’s a win-win hotel pricing strategy.

 3. Conducting Special Events